 “There was oil on the track from another car.
-We pulled out the backup and qualified third with no laps on the track,” said Rouse.
+We pulled out the backup and qualified third with no laps on the track,” Rouse said.
 “Then we ran second for most of the night and got the lead, but I don’t really care about second honestly.”

-During much of race, it wasn’t about Deegan and Rouse, but their other teammate, pole sitter Derek Kraus, who owned the competition and lapped up to fifth until the ninth and final caution came out on Lap 189 for Taylor Canfield, who had spun for the third time that evening.
+During much of race, it wasn’t about Deegan and Rouse, but their other teammate, pole sitter Derek Kraus, who owned the competition and lapped up to fifth until the ninth and final caution came out on Lap 189 for a spin by Taylor Canfield.

 Canfield’s car blocked the circuit and led to Kraus trying to avoid the battered No. 32 Alpha GRX/Strike Force Toyota, but he rode the Turn 3 wall instead and lost the lead after leading every lap to that point.